BobFrostMan/wrappedelements/README.md

 - Your own custom blocks will be highly reusable

 ## Setup
+Add wrappedelements and selenium-java dependency to assembler build file.
+It's optional to add any additional logger dependency to activate built-in logging.
 ### Maven
-Add wrappedelements and selenium java dependency to your pom file:
 ```maven
 <dependency>
     <groupId>io.github.bobfrostman</groupId>